Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Introduction and main results

 \subsection{Acknowledgments}

-The author thanks Fanny Augeri for helpful discussions.
-This research was carried out in part as a member of the Infosys-Chandrasekharan Virtual Center for Random Geometry, supported by a grant from the Infosys Foundation.
-The author acknowledges the support of the Department of Atomic Energy, Government of India, under project no.~RTI4001.
-The research was also partially supported by a MATRICS Grant (MTR/2019/ 001105) and a Start-up Research Grant (SRG/2019/001376) from Science and Engineering Research Board of Govt.~of India, and an Infosys–ICTS Excellence Grant.
+The author thanks Fanny Augeri for her input on Section \ref{sec:mf} and Bhaswar Bhattacharya for helpful suggestions.
+The author also thanks the anonymous referee for numerous helpful comments and suggestions that helped enhancing the clarity of the presentation.
+This research was carried out in part as a member of the Infosys-Chandrasekharan Virtual Center for Random Geometry, supported by a grant from the Infosys Foundation, and was partially supported by a MATRICS Grant (MTR/2019/ 001105) from Science and Engineering Research Board of Govt.~of India, and an Infosys–ICTS Excellence Grant.
+The author also acknowledges the support of the Department of Atomic Energy, Govt.~of India, under project no.~RTI4001.